-This urban design strategy and masterplan was first adopted as supplementary planning guidance to the Wigtown Local Plan.
-That plan has been replaced by the Local Development Plan (LDP) so the strategy and masterplan needs to be readopted to connect it to the LDP.
-As the strategy and masterplan are considered, by the Council, to remain relevant to the implementation of the LDP it has been readopted as supplementary guidance to the LDP.
+This design strategy and masterplan was first adopted as supplementary guidance to the Wigtown Local Plan.
+That plan was replaced by the Councils first Local Development Plan (LDP) in 2014.
+The LDP has been reviewed and has been replaced by LDP2 in 2019.
+As the design strategy and masterplan is considered, by the Council, to remain relevant to the implementation of LDP2 it has been readopted as planning guidance to LDP2.

-The regeneration of Stranraer and Loch Ryan waterfront is one of the Council's priorities.
+The regeneration of Stranraer and Loch Ryan waterfront is one of the Councils priorities.
 Implementation of the urban design strategy and masterplan will help deliver that priority.